wp-plugins/dynamic-widgets/trunk/readme.txt

 Try setting the plugin to the 'OLD' method.
 You can do this by clicking on the 'Advanced >' link at the bottom of the Widgets Overview page and check the box next to 'Use OLD method'.
 See if that helps.
 Setting the plugin using the 'OLD' method comes with a downside unfortunately.
 It may leave you behind with a visible empty sidebar.

+= I want to check if the ‘OLD’ method suits me better, is there a way back if it doesn’t? =

+Yes!
+You can switch between FILTER and OLD method without any loss of widgets configuration or whatsoever.

 = I want in Page X the sidebar becomes empty, but instead several widgets are shown in that sidebar.
 Am I doing something wrong? =

 Your theme probably uses a 'default display widgets policy'.
 When a sidebar becomes empty, the theme detects this and places widgets by default in it.
 The plugin can't do anything about that.
 Ask the theme creator how to fix this.